ProSolo/prosolo/README.md

 It uses an extension of the novel latent variable model of [libprosic](https://github.com/PROSIC/libprosic), that already integrates various levels of uncertainty.
 It adds a layer that accounts for amplification biases (and errors) of MDA, and thereby allows to properly asses the probability of having a variant in the MDA single cell.

-In the future, ProSolo will also allow for controlling the false discovery rate, but currently, only the the `single-cell-bulk` subcommand with the `--omit-indels` flag is thoroughly tested.
+In the future, ProSolo will also implement indel calling, but currently, only the the `single-cell-bulk` subcommand with the `--omit-indels` flag is recommended.

 ## Installation